top of page

 Community Creation

-Ita-aircraft are now available as free to download, or paid commissions for War Thunder, ARMA 3, Ace Combat (multiple games), Digital Combat Simulator, Tom Clancy’s HAWX, Flight Simulator X, Strike Fighters 2, World of Warplanes, Project Wingman, Microsoft Flight Simulator 2020 - the list goes on.
-The subjects of these liveries are no longer solely characters from Bandai-Namco-owned intellectual property.
-Now just about any anime character, comic book character, musician, show, meme, content creator, VTuber, organization, events, nothing is off the table.
-The image gallery below speaks for itself:
+Aircraft in these liveries are now available as free to download, or paid commissions for War Thunder, ARMA 3, Ace Combat, Digital Combat Simulator, Tom Clancy’s HAWX, Flight Simulator X, X-Plane, Strike Fighters 2, World of Warplanes, Nuclear Option, VTOL VR, Project Wingman, Microsoft Flight Simulator 2020/2024, VRChat, - the list goes on.

 In a rare game developer example, ita-aircraft are the standard design in the game Fatal Employee Training (2012), developed by the Everyone in the Materials Department Doesn’t Learn their Lesson team, published by Project ICKX.